deosrc/home-assistant-physical-energy-panel/INSTRUCTIONS.md

 Below are the instructions for building your own energy panel.
 Note that these are intended as a guide only.
 You can and it is recommended to customise the build to your own preferences.

+> :warning: The steps in these instructions may require you to wire components to mains electricity, or soldering of components to USB DC volatage.
+Performing steps incorrectly can result in short circuits, and fire.
+You should only continue if you are proficient in electronics.
+If you choose to continue, do so at your own risk.

 ## Materials

 The physical components of the build are as follows: